machinewrapped/gpt-subtrans/readme.md

 Push your changes to your forked repository.

-Submit a pull request to the main SubtitleGPT repository.
+Submit a pull request to the main GPT-Subtrans repository.

+## Acknowledgements
+This project uses the pysrt library (https://github.com/byroot/pysrt).

 ## License
-SubtitleGPT is licensed under the MIT License.
+GPT-Subtrans is licensed under the MIT License.